Australia, UK, US alliance to develop hypersonic missiles

 Biden, Johnson and Morrison have billed the creation of AUKUS as a chance to build greater sharing of defense capabilities.
 As their first major action, the alliance said it would help equip Australia with nuclear-powered submarines.

+Australia’s Defense Minister Peter Dutton had earlier announced plans to spend $2.6 billion to acquire long-range strike missiles for fighter jets and warships years ahead of schedule because of growing threats posed by Russia and China.

+A draft security pact between the Solomon Islands and China has prompted concerns about a possible Chinese naval presence 1,200 miles off the northeast Australian coast.
+The Solomon Islands government said it won’t allow China to build a military base there and China has denied seeking a military foothold in the islands.

-Associated Press writers Robert Burns and Lolita C. Baldor contributed to this report.
+Associated Press writers Robert Burns, Lolita C. Baldor and Rod McGuirk in Canberra, Australia, contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.